Getting recommendation is not always better: Results

-To understand the strange behavior in performance, we collect data on recommendations.
+In order to understand the strange behavior in performance, we collect data on recommendations.

-There are recommendation requests, which receive no response.
-Then, agent has to play.
-If it receives at least one response, then it acts accordingly. \reffig{fig:FC_NORecommendations} plots $\eta_{\times}$, the number of recommendation requests that received at least one response.
+If an agent does not know the opponent, it calls for recommendations.
+If nobody in the 1-neigborhood knows the opponent, then no response is obtained.
+If the agent receives at least one response, then it has to evaluate it. \reffig{fig:FC_NORecommendations} plots $\eta_{\times}$, the number of evaluations.
 For all three dispositions, $\eta_{\times}$ increases as $\mu$ increases but it reaches to its maximum around $\mu = 0.2$.
 Then different dispositions present different behaviors.
 Pessimists keep the same level around $\eta_{\times} = 9.5 \times 10^{4}$ for $\mu > 0.3$.
 For realists, the number of recommendation requests decreases till $\mu = 0.55$ and stays around $\eta_{\times} = 6.5 \times 10^{4}$.
 For optimists, after its early peak value at $\mu = 0.15$, the number of recommendation requests decreases almost to none.